Inquisitive-Learners/lessons-content/science-and-technology/year-3/limbo!/limbo!.md

 understanding of the topic and to identify any misconceptions.

 LEARNING INTENTIONS:
-- Students will be able to:
+Students will be able to:

- * Answer a a scientific question by carrying out an experiment.
+- Answer a a scientific question by carrying out an experiment.

 SUCCESS CRITERIA:
-- By the end of this lesson, students will:
+By the end of this lesson, students will:

- * Identify a scientific question.
+- Identify a scientific question.

- * Follow steps to carry out an experiment.
+- Follow steps to carry out an experiment.

- * Take measurements and record these on a table.
+- Take measurements and record these on a table.

- * Draw conclusions from the results of an experiment.
+- Draw conclusions from the results of an experiment.

-TEACHER KNOWLEDGE:
+TEACHER READING:
-- A scientific investigation involves asking a question that can be tested, making a prediction, conducting an experiment and drawing conclusions based on the results.
+A scientific investigation involves asking a question that can be tested, making a prediction, conducting an experiment and drawing conclusions based on the results.
 A fair test means changing only one variable at a time while keeping all other conditions the same.
 This ensures that the results are due to the